 LatestSightings.com caught up with Ria Van Greunen to hear the story: “The morning started off with us searching for lions at Sistas waterhole but we had no luck.
 Someone stopped next to us whilst we waited for the lions to arrive at the waterhole and told us there were cheetahs a bit further down the road.
 We slowly drove off to see if they were still there.
 The place was on the Mata Mata Road between Sistas and Craig Lochardt waterhole.

 There were springboks in the river bed, so we waited to see if there might be an early morning kill.
 Another car stopped by and said there was a single cheetah on the other end of the river bend.
 This single cheetah is known as Corrine.
-At first, we thought it was one of the Musketeers who went off in chase of the springbok because it was very difficult to see them from where they were laying in the grass, but after I zoomed in with my video I saw the 4 Musketeers were still together.
+At first, we thought it was one of the Musketeers who went off in chase of the springbok because it was very difficult to see them from where they were lying in the grass.
+However, after I zoomed in on my video I saw the 4 Musketeers were still together.

-We waited but could not see Corrine anywhere.
-The springboks were close to where she was, so we knew if she was going to kill, it would be upwards towards the vicinity where the 4 Musketeers were laying.
+We waited but couldn’t see Corrine anywhere.
+The springboks were close to where she was, so we knew if she was going to kill, it would be towards the area where the 4 Musketeers were lying.

 Corrine charged the springbok, but the attempt failed.
 The buck then ran off in the direction of the 4 Musketeers.
 They did not really know what was going on and tried to catch the springbuck running in and out amongst them.
 Clearly, they were not very happy knowing that Corrine was on their turf.